Controguerra

-Controguerra (Abruzzese: Cundrauè, Cundrùuèrrë) is a town and comune in Teramo province in the Abruzzo region of central Italy.
+Controguerra (Abruzzese: Cundrauè, Cundrùuèrrë) is a comune (municipality) in the province of Teramo, in the Italian region of Abruzzo.

 Controguerra DOC

 Controguerra is noted for the Italian DOC wine produced in the hills and a valley near the comune.
 The area produces a wide variety of wine styles including, red, white, passito and spumante.
 Grape harvest are limited to yields of 14 tonnes/ha.
 The red wines of Controguerra are made predominantly of Montepulciano (at least 60%) with Merlot, Cabernet Franc and Cabernet Sauvignon permitted up to 15% of the blend and other local varieties permitted up to 25%.
 Whites wines are composed of 60% Trebbiano and at least 15% Passerina with other local varieties permitted up to 25%.
 Sparkling Spumante wines are composed of at least 60% Trebbiano, at least 30% blend of Chardonnay, Verdicchio and Pecorino with other varieties permitted up to 10%.
 Finished red wines are required to have at least 12% alcohol and finished whites a minimum of 11%.